luizbgomide/sovereign/combat.md

 ### Make a Swarm Attack (Main)

 Target an enemy within range of your weapon and take this action until up to four allies have Made a Swarm Attack on that target this round.
-At that point or any point beforehand, one of these assailants can Make a Melee Attack or Make a Ranged Attack on the target with a +2 bonus to hit and +1 bonus to damage for every other assailant, up to a maximum bonus of +6 to hit and +3 damage.
-This bonus damage does not add to the attack’s Shock and cannot make it do more than its usual maximum damage.
-Any Shock inflicted by this attack is always applicable, however, even if the target’s AC is too high, they’re using a shield, or have some power that makes them immune to Shock; the damage a Swarm Attack does isn’t really Shock, but a reflection of the inevitable hazards of being swarmed by numerous armed foes.
+At that point or any point beforehand, one of these assailants can [Make a Melee Attack](#make-a-melee-attack-main) or [Make a Ranged Attack](#make-a-ranged-attack-main) on the target with a +2 bonus to hit and +1 bonus to damage for every other assailant, up to a maximum bonus of +6 to hit and +3 damage.

+This bonus damage does not add to the attack’s [Shock](#shock) and cannot make it do more than its usual maximum damage.
+Any [Shock](#shock) inflicted by this attack is always applicable, even if the target’s AC is too high, they’re using a shield, or have some power that makes them immune to [Shock](#shock).
+The damage a Swarm Attack does isn’t really Shock, but a reflection of the inevitable hazards of being swarmed by numerous armed foes.

 ### Charge (Special)

 Spend both your [Main Action](#main-action) and your [Move Action](#move-action) to move up to twice your normal movement rate in a straight line, making a melee or thrown ranged attack at the end of it with a +2 bonus to hit.
 You must be able to charge at least 5' to build up sufficient momentum and you suffer a -2 penalty to your AC until the end of the round.

-If you start your movement adjacent to an armed melee combatant, they get a free melee attack against you as you flee.
+If you start your movement adjacent to an armed melee combatant, they get an [Attack of Opportunity](#attack-of-opportunity).
 To avoid this, you must [Disengage](/combat#disengage-main) first.

 ### Screen an Ally (Move)

 Move up to your normal movement rate to get adjacent to an ally.
 You then physically block attacks against them until the start of your next turn, provided they remain within 5 ft of you.
-Enemies who attack your ward must make a successful opposed combat skill check against you using either STR or DEX and the most applicable combat skill.
+Enemies who attack your ward must make a successful [opposed](/rules#opposed-skill-checks) combat [skill check](/rules#skill-checks) against you using either STR or DEX and the most applicable combat skill.

 If the enemy succeeds, their attack targets your ward normally.
 If you succeed, their attack instead targets you.
 You can screen against a number of attackers each round equal to your highest combat skill; thus, you need at least level 1 in a combat skill to successfully screen.

 Multiple defenders can screen the same target, in which case the opposed skill check is compared to all defenders and targets the worst-rolling successful defender.
 You can only screen against attacks you could feasibly physically parry or body-block.

-If you moved and started your movement adjacent to an armed melee combatant, they get a free melee attack against.
+If you moved and started your movement adjacent to an armed melee combatant, they get an [Attack of Opportunity](#attack-of-opportunity).
 To avoid this, you must [Disengage](/combat#disengage-main) first.

 Screen an Ally may be used to protect ranged allies (especially spellcasters) from ranged attacks.